abrar-janjua/abrar-janjua/README.md

 👀 I’m passionate about web development, especially front-end technologies.
 🌱 I’m currently learning HTML, CSS, JavaScript, and exploring responsive design techniques.
 💞️ I’m looking to collaborate on front-end projects to enhance my skills and contribute to innovative solutions.
-📫 You can reach me at [Your Email Address] or connect with me on [LinkedIn Profile Link].
+📫 You can reach me at [abrarjanjua.webdev@gmail.com] or connect with me on [(https://www.linkedin.com/in/abrar-janjua/)].
 😄 Pronouns: He/Him
 ⚡ Fun fact: I love recreating popular website designs as part of my learning process!